Self-Care for Epilepsy

 Too little sleep.
 Get enough sleep.
 If you have trouble sleeping, talk with your healthcare provider.

 Alcohol and drugs.
 Don’t drink alcohol.
 Never take any illegal drugs.
-If you do have substance abuse issues, talk with your healthcare provider about the safest way to become free of alcohol and drugs.
+If you do have substance abuse issues, talk with your provider about the safest way to become free of alcohol and drugs.

 Keep a healthy lifestyle